techgrounds/techgrounds-anj-dtmr/week-3/03_security_08.md

 3. Analysing more the case, I could not find a way of how detection, response, and analysis are directly necessary because there is no attack requiring the security implementation at the first place.
 I see this as prevention of the future attacks rather.

 - [x] An automatic failover to a backup web server has been configured for a website Because the backup has to be powered on first and has to pull the newest version of the website from GitHub, the process takes about 8 minutes.
 What is the RTO of the website?

+According to veritas.com RTO: Refers to the maximum amount of time after a disaster for your organization to recover its files from backup storage and return to normal operations.
+In other words, RTO is the maximum downtime amount that your organization can handle.
+If your organization’s RTO is two hours, it cannot afford to be down for longer than that.

 1. Again we should first define what RTO of the website is.
 Recovery Time Objective is the maximum time allowed to recover a system or service after an outage or disaster.
 In this case, the RTO of the website is 8 minutes.
 This means that the website should be back up and running within 8 minutes after a failure of the primary web server.